Visiting Banff in February? Here’s All You NEED to Know

 Banff in February is a great time to visit Banff if you love winter, and don’t mind being cold.
 Ski season is in full swing in February, so if you are a skier or boarder expect to scream your way down Banff Sunshine, Mt Norquay, or Lake Louise.

-Winter sports are abound right now and you’ll be able to enjoy snowshoeing, cross country skiing, and fat biking.
-However it is cold, and you should be prepared for very cold temperatures, possibly some of the coldest you have ever experienced.
-If you are expecting warmth, you should book a trip South, otherwise you’ll be miserable.
+Winter sports are abound right now, and you can enjoy snowshoeing, cross-country skiing, and fat biking.
+However, it is cold, and you should be prepared for very cold temperatures, possibly some of the coldest you have ever experienced.
+If you are expecting warmth, you should book a trip South; otherwise, you’ll be miserable.
 A great parka can work wonders for just strolling through town in February.

 Keep in mind that you need winter tires to drive in the mountains in February.
-When renting a car it’s imperative you make sure you get a car with winter tires.
-Just because it’s winter doesn’t mean your rental comes with winter tires either, you must specify this before hand.
+When renting a car, it’s imperative that you get a car with winter tires.
+Just because it’s winter doesn’t mean your rental comes with winter tires either; you must specify this before hand.

-Is it Safe to Drive to Banff in February?
+Is it Safe to Drive in the Canadian Rockies in February?

-It is safe to rent a car and drive in February, however be aware that winter is in full effect in February and you should be prepared for winter driving.
+It is safe to rent a car and drive in February, however be aware that winter is in full effect in February and you should be prepared for winter driving and potential snowstorms.
 It’s important to note that:

-• Canadian winters can be extremely harsh and dangerous for driving.
-If you are not an experienced winter driver and are planning on a magical Canadian winter trip you should take caution.
+- Canadian winters can be extremely harsh and dangerous for driving.
+If you are not an experienced winter driver and are planning a magical Canadian winter trip, you should exercise caution.

 Fairmont Chateau Lake Louise